buddhist-uni/buddhist-uni.github.io/_content/booklets/i-wonder-why_thubten-chodron.md

 A straightforward, Q&A-style introduction to Buddhism.

 The Q&A format of this booklet is quite easy to skim, making it an excellent primer for those who have a bit of background knowledge already.
-Written from the Western, Tibetan perspective, it also has an admirably wide scope, covering questions about Tibetan and Mahayana Buddhism without disparaging the Theravada perspective.
+Written from the Western, Tibetan perspective, it also has an admirably wide scope, covering questions about Tibetan and Mahayana Buddhism without disparaging the Theravāda perspective.